golangci/golangci-lint/docs/content/docs/configuration/cli.md

 When the `--trace-path` argument is specified, `golangci-lint` writes runtime tracing data in the format expected by the `go tool trace` command and visualization tool.

+### Cache

+Golangci-lint stores its cache in the subdirectory `golangci-lint` inside the [default user cache directory](https://pkg.go.dev/os#UserCacheDir).

+You can override the default cache directory with the environment variable `GOLANGCI_LINT_CACHE`; the path must be absolute.

 ## fmt

 ```sh